On the look out for the vegan and sustainable makeup brands?

 As a brand, they have some exceptional sustainability credentials.
 They’re certified by PETA as being cruelty-free and completely vegan.
-They also avoid the use of palm oil in their products.
-They source all of their outer packaging from a woman-owned recycled-paper boutique in Indonesia.
+They’re a palm oil free makeup brand and they source all of their outer packaging from a woman-owned recycled-paper boutique in Indonesia.

 PHB Ethical Beauty’s Makeup Range:

 They use mineral colours that are rich in pigment.
-They also enhance the makeup’s overall effectiveness and performance by including organic oils, vitamins and plant waxes which help nourish and protect sensitive skin.
+They also enhance the makeup’s overall effectiveness and performance by including organic oils, vitamins and plant waxes which nourish and protect sensitive skin.